Tom Innes

-Thomas Judson Innes, known as Tom, (died April 7, 2019) was an American computer scientist who was one of first employees at Intel.
+Thomas Judson Innes, known as Tom or Tinnes from Bristol, (1944-2019) was an American computer scientist who was one of first employees at Intel.
 He is best known as the designer of the Intel 4040 processor.

-Innes also set up Intel's microprocessor design center in Israel, and eventually became the General Manager of Intel's Embedded Microprocessor business.
+Innes also set up Intel's microprocessor design center in Haifa, Israel and eventually became the General Manager of Intel's Embedded Microprocessor business.